What is Food Policy?

 A food policy can be as broad as a federal regulation on food labeling or as local and specific as a zoning law that lets city dwellers raise honeybees.
 Decisions range from formal pieces of legislation to voluntary guidelines and administrative processes that allow for certain programs to flourish.

-The mission of the Greater Cincinnati Regional Food Policy Council is To promote a healthy, equitable, and sustainable food system for all within Greater Cincinnati’s ten-county region.
+The mission of the Greater Cincinnati Regional Food Policy Council is to advance a healthy, equitable, and sustainable food system for all within Greater Cincinnati’s ten-county region.

 If you would like to receive action and policy updates from the GCRFPC, please fill out our mailing list subscription form below.